Leaf1204/2U/closure_JavaScript/leactureNotes.md

 `let orange = 5`
 The orange variable only exists between the curly brackets so it only exists within the context of the functions execution.
 Once the function is done executing, the variable gets disposed of and no longer exists.

 Anything inside the curly brackets does have access to `orange`.
-What we can do is we can create return a function.
+What we can do is create return a function.
 `return () => orange`
-Since a function can take the return value of another function, we can put this to good use by adding `  const showOranges = myFunc()`.
+Since a function can take the return value of another function, we can put this to good use by adding `const showOranges = myFunc()`.
 Now we can `console.log(showOranges());`

 ```
 const myFunc = () => {